AtsukoCoffey/healthy-food-club/README.md

 </details>
 <br>

 After the endpoint cover-meeting with Chris, I thought I didn't need to address the point that the Lighthouse pointed out.
-Chris's advise was that I don't have to worry about the score so much and should avoid to have inline CSS in the HTML.
-So I decided to back to original code.
+Chris's advice was that I don't have to worry about the score so much and should avoid to have inline CSS in the HTML.
+So I decided to go back to the original code.

 <a id="bugs-map"></a>